Michael Walschots

 My research explores how modern philosophers, i.e. those writing in the 17th- and 18th- centuries, approached a variety of issues in meta-ethics, normative ethics, moral psychology, and practical reasoning.
 Several of my publications have sought to better understand Kant’s ethics by placing him in dialogue with his eighteenth-century contemporaries and predecessors.
 More recent projects of mine have explored topics such as the concept of ‘moral obligation,’ the relationship between Kant’s philosophy and his thoughts on race, as well as the writings of the ‘first female German philosopher,’ Johanna Charlotte Unzer.

-I received my Ph.D. in Philosophy from Western University in London, Ontario, Canada in 2016.
+I received my Ph.D. in Philosophy from Western University in London, Ontario, Canada in early 2016.

 When I’m not reading and writing about philosophy I’m either cooking, baking, or going on adventures with my wife and son.